My December

-My December is the third studio album by American singer Kelly Clarkson.
+My December is the third studio album by American pop rock singer Kelly Clarkson.
 The album was released on June 22, 2007, through RCA Records.
 Clarkson confirmed the name of the album in her journal on her fanclub website on February 27, 2007.

 Since its release, My December has shipped one million copies in the United States and has been certified platinum.
 It was also certified platinum in Canada.
 The album was voted as the fifth best album of 2007 by the readers of Billboard.
 It ranked at number 53 on the Australian year-end albums chart.
-The album was heavily reviewed by critics, who noted the album's stronger rock influence when compared with Clarkson's previous album Breakaway (2004).
+The album earned positive reviews, and critics noted the album's stronger rock influence when compared with Clarkson's previous album Breakaway (2004).

 Background

 Development

-Clarkson began writing and composing songs for My December during her international Breakaway World Tour.
-In an interview, Clarkson was quoted:
+Clarkson began writing and composing songs for My December during her international The Breakaway Tour.
+In an interview, Clarkson was quoted as saying she suffered from exhaustion from her busy career and problems in her personal life, stating: "It was the lowest point of my life and my career."

 During this period, Clarkson wrote songs that would eventually become part of her album, My December, calling it "free therapy".
-These feelings inspired the song "Irvine", which tells of when she was in Irvine, California.
+These feelings inspired the song "Irvine", which tells of when she was in Irvine, California and cancelled an event to meet fans due to burnout.
 "Irvine" would be later used in the season five premiere episode of One Tree Hill titled "4 Years, 6 Months, 2 Days".
 "Irvine" ends at a length of 4:15, leading to a minute of silence, followed by a three and a half minute hidden track entitled "Chivas".